awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 After you've imported your data, you can also use the sampling transformer to take one or more samples from your entire dataset\.
 For more information about the sampling transformer, see [Sampling](data-wrangler-transform.md#data-wrangler-transform-sampling)\.

 You can import either a single file or multiple files as a dataset\.
 You can use the multifile import operation when you have a dataset that is partitioned into separate files\.
 It takes all of the files from an Amazon S3 directory and imports them as a single dataset\.
-For information on the types of files that you can import and how to import them, see the following\.
+For information on the types of files that you can import and how to import them, see the following sections\.

 ------
 #### [ Single File Import ]